thiloho/todos/README.md

 - Add due dates to your tasks and mark them as important
 - Sort and filter tasks
 - Group tasks together by assigning them to the same category
+- Search for tasks
+- Download the application so it is available from your home screen and tasks are available when you are offline

 ## Preview